techthoughts2/PoshGram/docs/TelegramAPI.md

 TBD

-   How do I get my channel ID?
-Use the getidsbot https://telegram.me/getidsbot  -or-  Use the Telegram web client and copy the channel ID in the address
+   Questions on how to set up a bot, get a token, or get your channel ID?
-    How do I set up a bot and get a token?
-Use the BotFather https://t.me/BotFather
+    Answers on the PoshGram documentation: https://poshgram.readthedocs.io/en/latest/PoshGram-FAQ/

 ### How to get a Telegram Bot API Key